Religion in Hong Kong: Buddhism

+Abrahamic religions

 Christianity

 Christianity is one of the most influential religions in Hong Kong.
 It gained influence partially due to its existence Hong Kong under British Crown rule from 1841 to 1997, and the work of many Western mission agencies from many countries.
 The Anglican Church held a nominal privileged status through the influence of the British colonial government.

 After the transfer of sovereignty over Hong Kong to the China in 1997, governmental support from the Church of England was reduced.
 In China, the ruling Communist Party distrusts missions and humanitarian entities with international religious ties, like religious organizations with missionary connected objectives.
-China officially supports state atheism and views all religion including Christianity as subversive.
+China officially supports state atheism and views all religion including Christianity as potentially subversive.
 The government has in the past closed many churches and schools on the mainland and continues to practice religious persecution of minority religious groups.
 Since 2010, mainland China has gradually limited Hong Kong's Christian communities' ability to organize their churches in mainland China.
 Chinese officials have barred mainland residents from attending certain religious conferences in Hong Kong and sought increased oversight of mainland programs run by Hong Kong religious workers.

 Catholicism

 The Cathedral of the Immaculate Conception is the cathedral of the Catholic Church in Hong Kong.

 The Catholic Church in Hong Kong was established as an apostolic prefecture in 1841 and as an Apostolic Vicariate in 1874.
 It became a diocese in 1946.
-About 379,000 Hong Kong people are Catholics as of 2016, many of them immigrants from the Philippines.
+About 392,000 Hong Kong people are Catholics as of 2024, many of them immigrants from the Philippines.

 Masses are conducted in Cantonese, with around three-fifths of the parishes providing services in English and in Tagalog (for the Filipino community) in some cases.

 The diocese has established its own administrative structure while maintaining close links with the Pope and other Catholic communities around the world.
 The assistant secretary-general of the Federation of Asian Bishops' Conferences has his office in Hong Kong.
 The diocese runs around 320 Catholic schools and kindergartens which have about 286,000 pupils.
 The Catholic Board of Education of Hong Kong assists this area.
 Medical and social services include about six hospitals, 15 clinics, 13 social centres, 15 hostels, 12 homes for the aged, 15 rehabilitation service centres and many self-help clubs and associations.
 Caritas—which runs many youth and social organisations and a hospital—is the official social welfare arm of the Catholic Church in Hong Kong.

 To reach people through the media, the diocese publishes two weekly newspapers: Kung Kao Po and Sunday Examiner.
 In addition, the Diocesan Audio-Visual Centre produces tapes and films for use in schools and parishes and, overall, the Hong Kong Catholic Social Communications Office acts as an information and public relations channel for the diocese.